 I want in.
 How do I apply?

-To make PSYCSurvivor a great experience for you, we have to keep it small.
+To make PSYCHSurvivor a great experience for you, we have to keep it small.
 Places are limited, so you’ll need to apply.
-The application process is easy—just answer a few questions.
+The application process is easy— you will just answer a few questions about yourself.

 And one more thing to keep in mind: